ydirson/gl-streaming/INTERNALS.md

 Also, usage of oversized buffers "just to be sure we don't miss something" is just too common today.

-### transport reliability

-Transport is done with UDP today.
-This has nice properties for a packet-based protocol, but does not provide any reliability features, which are supposed to be added at application level.
-Currently we don't add any such reliability feature, and are bound to suffer from packet loss.

-Some options:

-- add reliability features (tracking packets to get lost ones resent, congestion control to limit occurences of losses, etc): this would be good if we could drop packets to resync (eg. video), but here we do need reliability foremost, and will have no benefit implementing that atop UDP
-- use a reliable packet transport -- SCTP would work but may be overkill just to get reliability, esp. given its relatively low deployment
-- implement a packet protocol inside TCP: this will be the easiest and most portable.
-It will have an impact on batching, though.

-The current batching system (see above) is in such a state that we must switch to TCP-encapsulated messages first to be able to disable it in a controlled way, because of huge command messages.

 ### shared memory